Nonye2K3/chia/Is-my-farm-healthy?-I-am-not-finding-proofs..md

 # Is my farm healthy? (*NIX and Linux Headless Edition)

-Alot of smaller farmers are concerned about the health of their farm, when they can't find any proofs for days at a time.
+Alot of smaller farmers are concerned about the health of their farm when they can't find any proofs for days at a time.
-This document was created to provide metrics to smaller farmers, so they can ensure their farm is working, even without finding any proofs.
+This document was created to provide metrics to smaller farmers so they can ensure their farm is working, even without finding any proofs.

 ## Check if your farm thinks its farming
 Before going further, please make sure wether your farm actually considers itself to be farming.
 Theres a good chance that you might not since you are still syncing blocks.